Visiting Faculty Portal

-Students will be required to list the titles, instructor defined learning objectives, and LIS program objectives for each assignment they include in their portfolios.
-However, they are not responsible for figuring out which objectives apply to the course and assignments.
+Students will be required to list the titles, instructor defined learning objectives, and MS Program Goals for each assignment they include in their portfolios.
+However, they are not responsible for figuring out which goals apply to the course and assignments.
 As such, all instructors must include the following information in their syllabus and assignment instructions:

 - Learning objectives for the course

-- LIS program objectives met by the course
+- MS Program Goals met by the course

 - Learning objectives for the assignment

-- LIS program objectives met by the assignment
+- MS Program Goals met by the assignment

-By including this “alignment”, students become aware of how course and program objectives are being met.
+By including this “alignment”, students become aware of how course objectives and Program Goals are being met.
 This is not only beneficial to students as they learn the material, but will also be an important part of their reflection process as they prepare for the portfolio.